 The majority of the year, no matter your role, you get to work fairly independently, aside from perhaps heading to your boss for collaboration, direction, etc. However, for those 30 minutes of a performance review, a majority of people become aware of the fact that someone is in charge of them and they are about to determine whether they see you in the same light that you see yourself.
 (In other words, have you been naughty or nice)

 Personally, I am not a fan of annual performance reviews.
 I find them pointless.
-Feedback is something that needs to be done continuosly and it should be to the descretion of the manager/leader to dispel reward and recognition as needed, transparently and openly.
+Feedback is something that needs to be done continuously and it should be to the discretion of the manager/leader to dispel reward and recognition as needed, transparently and openly.
 There are actually a lot of big names in various industries that have ditched the annual performance review (Microsoft, Accenture, etc.)

 Either way, many of you will still go through performance reviews – I read a study that 72% of companies still execute this old school thinking.
 But I want you to use it as an opportunity to have an open discussion with your boss.